Pfizer seeks authorization for updated COVID booster shot for fall

-The Food and Drug Administration ordered vaccine makers to tweak their shots to target BA.4 and BA.5 that are better than ever at dodging immunity from earlier vaccination or infection.
+The Food and Drug Administration ordered vaccine makers to tweak their shots to target BA.4 and BA.5 which are better than ever at dodging immunity from earlier vaccination or infection.

 If the FDA quickly clears the combo shots made by Pfizer and its partner BioNTech, boosters could be offered within weeks.
 The U.S. has a contract to buy 105 million of the updated Pfizer doses as soon as health authorities greenlight them, and the company said doses are ready to ship.